 Breach Reporting RG78

-Breach reporting is a key obligations applying to AFS and credit licence holders.
+Breach Reporting is a key obligation applying to AFS and credit licence holders.

 The regime relies on ‘self-reporting’.
-That is, the licensee itself must notify the regulator when they have broken the rules.
+That is, the licensee itself must notify the regulator when it has broken the rules.
 While it may seem counter-intuitive, for the majority of licensees, breach reporting is not something to be feared.
-It can help identify gaps in compliance processes, as well as demonstrate a commitment to continuing to act according to the law.
+It can help identifying compliance and communication gaps and training needs, as well as demonstrating a commitment to continuing to act according to the law.

 Banks, insurers, and superannuation funds may have additional breach reporting obligations under APRA prudential standards.